 When you are pregnant, you are naturally more concerned with medications and any effects they may have on you or your baby.
-You may also hear different information about what medications are safe.
-This list includes medications with history of safe use in pregnancy.
-Use any medication for the minimal length of time necessary to obtain relief of your symptoms.
-For more information or to speak with someone about your medications please request an appointment.
+This brief list includes common over-the-counter medications with history of safe use in pregnancy.

 As always, we recommend using the lowest dose of medication to control symptoms and for the shortest amount of time.
 Always follow package instructions for dosing and do not exceed the maximum dose recommended.

 Tylenol (acetaminophen) is safest in pregnancy.
 Follow package instructions for taking.

 Advil (ibuprofen), Aleve (naproxen) and Aspirin should be avoided.

 Sudafed (pseudoephedrine), Benadryl (diphenhydramine), Claritin (loratadine), Claritin-D and Zyrtec are safe for use in pregnancy.

 Robitussin DM (dextromethorphan), Mucinex (guaifenesin) are safe for use in pregnancy.

 Prunes/Prune Juice, Metamucil (psyllium fiber), Colace (docusate) and Milk of Magnesia are safe for use in pregnancy.

 Pedialyte, fluids and a light diet is best for managing diarrhea.
 It is safe to take 1-2 doses of Imodium if needed.
 If diarrhea persists more than 2-3 days, please call the office.